darshaan04/LLMComparisonApplication/README.md

 # LLMComparisonApplication

 LLMComparisonApplication is a full-stack AI project that lets users write a single prompt and compare responses from multiple large language models in one interface.
-The current implementation uses Spring Boot and Spring AI on the backend, React on the frontend, OpenAI via API for hosted inference, and DeepSeek-R1:1.5B through Ollama for local inference.[1][2][3]
+The current implementation uses Spring Boot and Spring AI on the backend, React on the frontend, OpenAI via API for hosted inference, and DeepSeek-R1:1.5B through Ollama for local inference.

 ## Repository Description

-Compare OpenAI and DeepSeek-R1:1.5B side by side using Spring Boot, Spring AI, React, and Ollama.[1][2][3]
+Compare OpenAI and DeepSeek-R1:1.5B side by side using Spring Boot, Spring AI, React, and Ollama.

 ## Overview

 The project is designed to make model comparison simple, visual, and practical.
-Instead of testing prompts separately across different tools, users can enter one prompt once and view both responses side by side in a clean interface.[4][5]
+Instead of testing prompts separately across different tools, users can enter one prompt once and view both responses side by side in a clean interface.

 This setup is useful for evaluating differences in reasoning style, clarity, response structure, and general output quality across models.
-It also demonstrates how a Java backend can orchestrate multiple LLM providers behind a single application flow.[1][2][3]
+It also demonstrates how a Java backend can orchestrate multiple LLM providers behind a single application flow.

 ## Features